solehudinmq/exp_backoff/README.md

 - base_interval = this is the base value to start the exponential backoff calculation ( default value is 0.5 ).
 - max_jitter_factor = a random factor added to the wait time to prevent multiple clients from retrying at the same time ( default value is 0.5 ).

-If the server has a problem when calling the service, then call this class with the status code must be 5xx :
+If the server does not return a successful response, make sure the error is sent to this class :
 ```ruby
 raise ExpBackoff::HttpError.new(e.message, e.response.code)
 ```